bezmoradi/tutorials/go/17-concurrency.md

 ### What Is a Thread?

 A thread is a sequence of instructions stored in memory that gets executed line by line.
 Think of it as a to-do list that tells the computer what to do step by step.
-When you run any program, the operating system automatically creates a thred for it.
+When you run any program, the operating system automatically creates a thread for it.
 This is called the **main thread**, and it runs your program from start to finish.

 If you want your program to do multiple things at the same time (like downloading a file while updating the screen), you need more than 1 thread.
 To get additional threads, **you must write code to create them**.
 The operating system doesn't create extra threads automatically; that's your job as the programmer.
 So the division is simple: